Skip to content

 AC adapter included?
 Usually not.
 AC adapter is $10-15 additional if preferred over batteries.

 Comparison to Brother PT-D210?
 Brother is similar tier.
-DYMO has QWERTY; Brother has more label types.
+DYMO has slightly better fade resistance; Brother has more label types.
 Both good.
+Pick on availability/price.

 Bottom Line